 Under IFRS 15, the Corporation leases certain properties in exchange for fixed and variable lease payments, as applicable, pursuant to lease agreements, including property tax and operating cost reimbursements under certain leases.
 The fixed and variable payments are recognized in lease revenue as they are earned.
-In addition to these payments, an adjustment is made for certain leases with service providers in accordance with IFRS 15, to reallocate gaming revenue to lease revenue with the objective of recognizing a fair market value lease payment.
-A reallocation adjustment was not recognized when sites were temporarily closed in each of fiscal 2020-21 and 2021-22 as no gaming revenue was generated at the respective lease properties.
+In addition to these payments, an adjustment is made for certain leases with service providers in accordance with IFRS 15, to reallocate net gaming revenue to lease revenue with the objective of recognizing a fair market value lease payment.
+A reallocation adjustment was not recognized when sites were temporarily closed in fiscal 2021-22 as no net gaming revenue was generated at the respective lease properties.